 - Information in this paragraph taken from planning application 76-20-928, viewed on microfiche at Croydon Council offices.
 In addition to the quotation in footnote above, this application states that as of May 1976 the property had been vacant for “approx 12 months”.
 The council officer’s report included in the file notes that “In view of the very restricted size of the shop its use as a reception for the offices above would seem reasonable.
 It is not in the best shopping area and alone would have no impact on the area.
 No changes proposed to shopfront although one would hope it would be smartened up.”

 - Planning application 77-20-1503, viewed on microfiche at Croydon Council offices.
 Note that the stated intention to use the upper floors as offices was merely supporting information for the application — the Society had no need to apply for permission for this, since permission had been granted for office use on the first and second floors in July 1976.

-- Date and aim of Spastics Society founding, and date and place of its first charity shop, taken from the history page on the Scope website.
-More information on the renaming as Scope is available for download on that site.
+- Date and aim of Spastics Society founding, and date and place of its first charity shop, are taken from the history page on the Scope website.

 - Local phone books list “Spastics Society (Shops Dept)” at 23 London Road from November 1978 onwards.
 (The phone book preceding this one was for July 1977, before the Society was granted its planning permission, so it’s not surprising that it doesn’t appear there.)
 This isn’t proof that the shop was open at that point — it could have just been the offices — but the same wording is used in subsequent phone books up to and including May 1983, so it seems likely that it refers to the shop as well as the offices.
 The October 1984 Caterham & Reigate phone book lists it as “Spastics Society The, Shops, 23 London Road.”
 I don’t have access to post-1984 phone books.